melezhik/Sparrow6/posts/TomtitIntro.md

 # Plugins

-The power of Tomtit is a lot of included plugins, to use plugins, just export plugin repository variable:
+The power of Tomtit is a lot of included [plugins](https://sparrowhub.io/plugins), to use plugins, just export plugin repository variable:

 ```bash
 export SP6_REPO=http://sparrowhub.io/repo
 ```

 And then add plugin as a function into Tomtit scenario.
-For example instead of running local make we want to build project remotely on gitlab CI using plugin:
+For example, instead of running local make task we may want to to run build remotely on Gitlab CI using plugin:

 ```raku
 #!raku